Drishti-Chauhan/AERO62520-Robotic-Systems-Design-Project/Install.md

 ## Install

-This branch supports ROS Rolling.
+This branch supports ROS Humble.
 See above for other ROS versions.